FAQs

 This reflects the council’s own Equality Scheme, as well as Equality Commission for Northern Ireland guidance on these issues.

-large amount of evidence which will need to be analysed to inform the policy-making process and to help us fully understand the potential impact on each of the Section 75 groups.
+We anticipate there will be a large amount of evidence which will need to be analysed to inform the policy-making process and to help us fully understand the potential impact on each of the Section 75 groups.

 Council staff have been invited to take part in the consultation and trade unions are being consulted through the council’s industrial relations framework.